apache/openwhisk-deploy-mesos/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)
 [![Build Status](https://travis-ci.org/apache/incubator-openwhisk-deploy-mesos.svg?branch=master)](https://travis-ci.org/apache/incubator-openwhisk-deploy-mesos)

+> Status: This module is under active development and is provided as-is for testing.

 This repository is part of [Apache OpenWhisk](http://openwhisk.incubator.apache.org/) and can be used to deploy OpenWhisk to a Mesos cluster.

 ## Subprojects